Kristina01111000/4Einstitute/README.md

 - ask about logo
 - need new email for contact page, it does to admin email, i don;t want that

+He is going to forward me the copy for 4 e institute Switch the way the guy is facing